The chord palette knows your key, watches your melody, and ranks every suggestion by what fits the moment you're in. You pick. It adapts.

 Audition mode

 When you place a chord (by any method), it enters audition mode.
 The chord block highlights, the mini fretboard or keyboard in the edit popover shows the default voicing, and you can preview the sound by clicking the speaker icon.
+A waveform icon next to the speaker toggles preview notes individually, which plays palette and timeline chord clicks one note at a time so you can hear each voice.

 While a chord is in audition mode:

-- Enter commits the chord
+- Enter commits the chord.

-- Escape cancels (removes the chord if it was newly placed, or reverts to the previous chord if you were replacing an existing one)
+- Escape cancels (removes the chord if it was newly placed, or reverts to the previous chord if you were replacing an existing one).

 9.3 Suggestions and melody fit